stratux/stratux-setup/README.md

     # bash stratux-setup.sh
         will detect RPi2, RPi3, and Odroid-C2 currently

-    reboot
+    # reboot

 Requirements

+    - Linux OS
     - apt-get
     - ethernet connection

 Add a hardware hook for your board:

-    - create a bash file containing your hardware specific setting, add a detection mechanism to the "Platform and hardware specific items" section in the stratux-setup.sh file.
+    - create a bash file containing your hardware specific settings, then add a detection mechanism to the "Platform and hardware specific items" section in the stratux-setup.sh file.
       E.g., see the rpi.sh file.